ivedeneev/CollectionKit/README.md

 Framework to manage complex `UICollectionView` in declarative way and very few lines of code.
 Heavily inspired by https://github.com/maxsokolov/TableKit and https://github.com/Instagram/IGListKit

+# WARNING

+Development still in progress.
+Some changes may affect backward compatibility

 # Features
  - [x] Declarative `UICollectionView` management